Springfield model 1873

 The Springfield Model 1873 was a trapdoor breechblock service rifle produced by the Springfield Armory for the United States military.
 It was the first standard-issue breech-loading rifle adopted by the United States Army (although the Springfield Model 1866 had seen limited issue to troops along the Bozeman Trail in 1867).
-The rifle, in both full-length and carbine versions, was widely used in subsequent battles against Native Americans.
+The rifle, in both full-length and carbine versions, was widely used in subsequent battles against Native Americans and was also issued in limited numbers to volunteer units in the Spanish-American War and the Philippine Insurrection.

 The Model 1873 was the fifth variation of the Erskine S. Allin trapdoor breechblock design.
 The infantry rifle model featured a 325/8-inch (829 mm) barrel, while the cavalry carbine used a 22 in barrel.
 It was superseded by an improved model, the Springfield Model 1884, also in .45-70 caliber.

 Selection process

 From 1872 to 1873, a military board headed by Brigadier-General Alfred H. Terry conducted an examination and trial of 99 rifles from several domestic and foreign manufacturers, including those from Springfield, Sharps, Peabody, Whitney, Spencer, Remington, and Winchester, pursuant to the selection of a breech-loading system for rifles and carbines for the U.S. Military.
 The trials included tests for accuracy, dependability, rate-of-fire, and ability to withstand adverse conditions.
 Both single-shot and magazine fed systems were considered but, at the time, the single-shot was deemed to be more reliable and cheaper to mass-produce.
 Firing tests were held at the Springfield Armory and Governor's Island, where the average rate of fire for the Springfield was 8 rounds per minute for new recruits and 15 rounds per minute for experienced soldiers.
-The board recommended "No. 99 Springfield" which became the Model 1873.
+The board recommended the "No. 99 Springfield" which became the Model 1873.